Making your own tahini at home is not only easy, it’s cost effective and super delicious!

 How to Make Tahini

-It starts with buying hulled white sesame seeds.
+Our inspired take starts with buying hulled white sesame seeds.
 We recommend buying them from grocery store bulk bins.
 We prefer hulled over unhulled seeds because they have a less bitter taste.
+However, unhulled sesame seeds provide more nutrition, so choose as you desire.

 Grind the seeds in a food processor until they become a smooth and creamy paste.
 You’ll want a good food processor for this recipe!
-A high-speed blender might also work, but we haven’t tried it and cannot guarantee results.
+A high-speed blender will also work.

 Or if store-bought is more your style, check out our store-bought tahini review!